connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 ### Environment Globals: the latest and greatest (including jQuery)
 [Environments](https://eslint.org/docs/user-guide/configuring#specifying-environments) in ESLint are really just sets of global variables.
 By specifying an environment, we tell ESLint to **not** mark these variables as errors when we use them in a file without having provided our own explicit definition.
 Global variables can include keywords like _Set_, for ES6 code, or the _window_ object, for browser-based code.
 You can specify as many different or overlapping environments as you want, but you shouldn't start enabling everything without good reason.
 If we're working exclusively on browser-based code, leaving Node out of our environment list will ensure we don't sneak in any Node-specific globals by mistake.
 I've specified only the following environments for now:

-- `browser`: Since most of my code is front-end Web Dev work, this covers 95% of what I need.
+- `browser`: Since much of my code is front-end Web Dev work, this covers most of what I need.
+- `node`: If I _am_ working on server code, I want to make sure I don't get unnecessary errors.
 - `es2020`: This lets me use all the Javascript language features up through the most recent [ECMAScript spec](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Language_Resources), including features from earlier specs like ES6.
 If you're using a [transpiler](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them) or [runtime](https://medium.com/@olinations/the-javascript-runtime-environment-d58fa2e60dd0) that **doesn't** support these features yet, you may want to specify `es6` instead.
 - `jquery`: I don't use a lot of jQuery, but this saves me from `$`-operator warnings when I do.

 ### ESLint Parser Options
 You don't need to get too deep into [parserOptions](https://eslint.org/docs/user-guide/configuring#specifying-parser-options).
 They just let you get a bit more specific on what syntax and language features you want supported.
-I specify three parser sub-settings in my config:
+Two settings you may want to be aware of:

 - `"ecmaVersion": 2020` It's probably best to leave this out, as the `es2020` environment setting will enable this automatically.
 If you haven't specified an ES version in your environments, you can enable syntax (_but not the global variables!_) through this setting.
 - `"sourceType": "module"` This tells the parser to expect [module _import / export_ syntax](https://medium.com/@thejasonfile/a-simple-intro-to-javascript-imports-and-exports-389dd53c3fac).
 Can safely be skipped until you know you need it.
-- `"ecmaFeatures": { "jsx": true }` This is a React-related setting (see below).
-It tells the parser to allow [JSX syntax](https://reactjs.org/docs/introducing-jsx.html) in the files we're linting.

 ### Additional ESLint Rules (or, why eslint-config-airbnb isn't enough)
-ESLint supports three levels of warning for most rules:
+ESLint supports three levels of warning for most rules.
+You can set rules to a specific warning level to group your errors in whatever way works for you:

-0. `"off"`: the rule will not be flagged whatsoever in your code
+0. `"off"`: the rule will not be flagged whatsoever in your code.
-0. `"warn"`: you'll see a yellow or orange squiggly, and the rule will be counted in the ⚠ status bar symbol within VS Code
+0. `"warn"`: you'll see a yellow or orange squiggly, and the rule will be counted in the ⚠ status bar symbol within VS Code.
-0. `"error"`: normal error, red squiggly, counted with ⓧ in VS Code status bar
+0. `"error"`: normal error, red squiggly, counted with ⓧ in VS Code status bar.
-You can set any rule to a specific warning level to group your errors in whatever way works for you.

 If you've gotten this far, you may have noticed some rules from the AirBnB style guide aren't showing as warnings or errors.
 If you [dig into the package source code](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base/rules), you'll see that not every rule specified in the style guide has actually been enabled!
 We can re-enable any of these ommissions by adding them to the `"rules"` object in **`.eslintrc.json`**: